If you plan to sell your house soon, it is a great idea to do all you can to improve its value without spending a fortune.

 This change requires a significant investment, since insulating the house from cold and excessive heat requires replacing the windows.

-However, this change will help you save a lot of money in the long run since your heating and air conditioning bills will be significantly lower.
+However, having home insulation from the best spray foam insulation Tampa will help you save a lot of money in the long run since your heating and air conditioning bills will be significantly lower.
 A potential buyer will surely appreciate this change.

 6. Changing the Pipes